Schuh v. HCA Holdings, Inc.

 Largest Securities Class Action Recovery Ever in Tennessee

-The $215 million recovery is the largest securities class action recovery ever in Tennessee and represents between 34% and 70% of the estimated aggregate damages suffered by investors who purchased shares of HCA Holdings, Inc. (“HCA”) in connection with the company’s March 9, 2011 initial public offering (“IPO”) – a result that is between 10 and 35 times greater than the median securities class action recovery of 2%-3%.
+The $215 million recovery is the largest securities class action recovery ever in Tennessee and represents approximately 70% of classwide damages suffered by investors who purchased shares of HCA Holdings, Inc. (“HCA”) in connection with the company’s March 9, 2011 initial public offering (“IPO”), which as a percentage significantly exceeds the median class action recovery of 2%-3% of damages.

 On April 14, 2016, the U.S. District Court for the Middle District of Tennessee granted approval of the settlement, which resolves claims arising out of the alleged failure of HCA to disclose material information to the public in connection with the company’s 2011 IPO.